cleesmith/writing_fodder/README.md

 This will create a new Chapter 3 titled "The First Contact" based on your outline and previous chapters.

+While *manuscript.txt* must exist, it is ok for it to be empty.
+Personally, I prefer to write chapter 1 first, so the AI has a good reference to follow for its writing.
+But if the *manuscript.txt* is empty, the AI will write chapter 1 if requested.

 ## Common Options

 You can customize how the tool works with these options: